Mxrk23/Active-Directory/README.md

 <p align="center">
 2.1 Guest addition usability adjustment. <br/>
-<br>Logging back in the VM When logging back in, the first notice is the mouse won’t be lagging and the screen is able to be resize with the resolution being auto adjusted.
+<br>When logging back in, My first notice is the mouse stopped lagging and the screen is able to  resize with the resolution being auto adjusted.
 This is what the guest addition purpose is as it improves usability of virtual machines.<br>

 <img src="https://i.imgur.com/5HNNUOD.jpeg" alt="Home Lab Running Active Directory"/>